pace-rs/pace/README.md

 reflection on task durations, and a harmonious balance between work and rest.

-Whether you're a developer, a writer, or anyone who values structured time management, pace provides the framework to log activities, review progress, and optimize how you spend your time.
+Whether you're a developer, a writer, or anyone who values structured time management, pace provides the framework to log activities, reflect on progress, and optimize how you spend your time.

 ⚠️ **Note:** `pace` is currently in active development and is not yet ready for production use.
 Expect breaking changes and incomplete features.
 We encourage